|Assignee:||Eric Davis||% Done:|

 I think it would be good to discuss the stylesheet load order in the forums.
 Based on Redmine's limited theme support, there are several edge cases that we would need to think about in order to support application, theme, rtl, and plugin styles.

-#13 Updated by Eric Davis almost 8 years ago
+#13 Updated by Eric Davis about 8 years ago

 - Category changed from Translations to UI